wix-incubator/wix-developers-example-apps/product-of-the-day/guides/02-create-an-app.md

 -   Click the `Get Started` button.

--   If this is your first app the next button should be `Start Building` if you already have an app your next click should be on `Create New App`
+-  If this is your first app, click `Start Building`.
+If you already have an app, you should see and click `Create New App` instead.

 ## Create a development site to test your app

--   In your app dashboard page click the `Test your app` button, you should see the opetion to create development site.
+-  In your app dashboard page click the `Test Your App` button. you should see the option to create a development site.
+A site with `Wix Stores` is what we need, so just click `Create Site`.
-Keep the Wix business solution selection on `Wix Stores` and click the `Create Site` button.

 -  ![wix development site](../images/development-site.jpg?raw=true)